eval-protocol/python-sdk/development/CONTRIBUTING.md

 ### Authentication Setup for Development

 For development and testing interactions with the Fireworks AI platform, you need to configure your Fireworks AI credentials.
-Reward Kit supports two methods:
+Eval Protocol supports two methods:

 ### Local Development Configuration (.env.dev)

-For a streamlined local development experience, especially when managing multiple environment variables, Reward Kit utilizes a `.env.dev` file in the root of the project.
+For a streamlined local development experience, especially when managing multiple environment variables, Eval Protocol utilizes a `.env.dev` file in the root of the project.
 This file is used to load environment variables automatically when running the application locally.

 **Setup:**